-The trend in so-called designer dogs has snowballed over the last decade.
+The trend in designer dogs has snowballed over the last decade.
 Essentially, designer dogs are simply mixed breeds, created by mating two purebred dogs to produce a hybrid.
-The aussie poodle mix is no different.
+The Aussie Poodle mix is no different.
 Crossbreeding is intended to take the best aspects of each parent breed to create the perfect mix.

 These little pups can be buckets of fun and energy, but it largely depends on the parentage of each dog.
 Mixed breeds or “designer dogs” have become popular, so let’s find out why crossbreeding purebreds has become such a big deal over the last 10 years.

 Purebred dogs tend to come with a whole host of genetic, breed-specific health issues.
 Crossbreeding two different breeds can help to create a dog with fewer health problems and a longer lifespan than a purebred.

 The designer dog trend took off over the last 10 or so years when breeders decided to breed the “best” traits out of a specific breed and make a new breed that embodies what they want out of that breed.
 Some of these breeds have become AKC standards over time, and some of them are frowned upon by the purebred breeder groups and associations that breed purebreds on a regular basis.

 However, if you opt for a purebred dog, you can be pretty confident in the temperament and looks of the adult animal.
 In crossbreeds, the puppies’ character and physical appearance are usually more heavily influenced by one parent than by the other.
 So, what you’ll end up with when your Aussiedoodle puppy reaches adulthood is anyone’s guess!
 So, to understand more about the Aussiedoodle, it’s important to know more about each of the parent breeds.